-There are many, MANY different systems for organizing tournaments, each with its own advantages and drawbacks.
-Here, we will try to provide only the most basic introduction to the subject.
+There are many different systems for organizing tournaments, each with its own advantages and drawbacks.
+Here, we provide only the most basic introduction to the subject.
 If you are hungry for more, the Wikipedia article on tournament systems is a good place to start.

-It can be quite a task to organize a tournament when there are many teams, or the format is complex (see double-elimination and Swiss system, below).
-That’s why, in this the Age of the Computer, we now have tournament software for PCs.
+It can be quite a task to organize a tournament when there are many teams, or the format is complex.
+Fortunately for help we now have tournament software for PCs.

 - In a select tournament, teams of two (or three) players enter, stay together, and compete as a team for the entire tournament.

 - In a mêlée tournament, individual players enter and at the start of the competition are grouped into teams using some random selection method.
 The teams stay together for the entire tournament.

 - A panaché tournament is sometimes called an “individual melée”.
 (Note the accent on the final “é”.
 The French word panaché means “mixed”, “variegated”, “motley”; une salade panachée is a mixed salad.
 Not to be confused with panache, a plume and by extension: flair, style.)
 As with a melée, individual players are randomly assigned to two-person teams, but after each game the teams are randomly reorganized so that in each game each player plays with a different partner.
 Individual players carry their own individual scores with them.
 (See the discussion of panaché tournaments, below).

 Some tournaments restrict the participants by gender, age, or experience.

 - Men’s – all players on a team are men

 - Women’s – all players on a team are women

 - Mixed – each team has at least one man and one woman